amandaguglieri/hackinglife/docs/1433-mssql.md

 # And to make sure:
 SELECT is_srvrolemember(‘sysadmin’);
 # If your user is admin, it will return 1.

+# Read Local Files in MSSQL
+SELECT * FROM OPENROWSET(BULK N'C:/Windows/System32/drivers/etc/hosts', SINGLE_CLOB) AS Contents
 ```

+## Attacks
-## Executing cmd shell in a SQL command line
+### Executing cmd shell in a SQL command line

 Our goal can be to spawn a Windows command shell and pass in a string for execution.
 For that Microsoft SQL syntaxis has the command **xp_cmdshell**, that will allow us to use the SQL command line as a CLI.

-Because malicious users sometimes attempt to elevate their privileges by using xp_cmdshell, xp_cmdshell is disabled by default.
-But we can use sp_configure or Policy Based Management to enable it.
+Because malicious users sometimes attempt to elevate their privileges by using xp_cmdshell, xp_cmdshell is disabled by default.  `xp_cmdshell` can be enabled and disabled by using the [Policy-Based Management](https://docs.microsoft.com/en-us/sql/relational-databases/security/surface-area-configuration) or by executing [sp_configure](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/xp-cmdshell-server-configuration-option)

 **sp_configure** displays or changes global configuration settings for the current settings.
 This is how you may take advantage of it: